 There are, of course, more reasons to do a content audit.
 Here are the biggest:

-- Analyzing strong-performing and weark-performing content.
+- Analyzing strong-performing and weak-performing content.

 - Identifying outdated and content with wrong information

 Let’s say you wrote a very good article about SEO in 2013.
-A lot has changed since then and most of the information from it is by now pretty stale and outdated.
+A lot has changed since and most of the information from it is by now pretty stale and outdated.
 Don’t worry, SEO is still a thing, even in 2018.
 Maybe all you need is to spruce it up a little with some new info, re-check and update your facts and data to make it accurate today.

 - Measuring content performance

 What are your content goals?
 Getting more traffic, more (and better) leads, engagement on social media, ROI, backlinks or something else?
-A well-performed content audit will tell you if your content is actually producing the desired results or not by assessing its performance.
+A well-performed content audit will tell you if your content is producing the desired results or not by assessing its performance.

 In short, a content audit will enable you to see: